garry-sk/jsonrpc-2.0/README.md

  a pair \<name\>, \<function\> can be passed as one parameter as an array of two elements with indices 0 - name, 1 - function (elements with indices \>1 will be ignored)

-Adds a service API method
+Adds a service API method.<br>
+API methods added to the service will be called on the request object, i.e. for these methods, `this` is instance of `http.IncomingMessage`.

 #### server.setEndpoints(path, app)